lloydsargent/Raspberry-Pico2-Qemu/README.md

 # Raspberry-Pico2-Qemu
-This is a Raspberry Pico2 Qemu.
+This is a Raspberry Pico2 Qemu. _June 7, 2026_

 ## What to Expect

-Basically, it acts a lot like the Raspberry Pi RP2350 which is the Arm Cortex-M33 and is based off the Cortex-M33 that is part the QEMU base code.
-The real change in this is that it uses the memory sizes for the Pico-2.
+Basically, it acts a lot like the Raspberry Pi RP2350 which is based off the Cortex-M33 that is part the QEMU code base.
+The only major changes in this are the number of interrupts and memory size for the Pico2.

 > ⚠️ **You have been warned**  I really don't know the insides of the Qemu architecture.
 >